“Smart thermostats save you money”.

 How Much Is The Average Savings With A Smart Thermostat?

 The amount an individual household saves can vary quite a bit depending on your existing situation and thermostat habits.
-Here is a list of a few calculators that will give you an idea of how much you can save:

 How Does A Smart Thermostat Save You Money?

 A smart thermostat isn’t some mystical device that changes the laws of physics in order to use less energy.
 The only way to spend less is to heat or cool less.
-It will save you money by setting temperatures higher during cooling and lower during heating.
-That’s it.
-Pretty simple, right?

 The households that will save the most money are the ones that either